gyaaniguy/PCrawl/Readme.md

 - Quickly parse html pages using querypath (TODO)

 #### Some More planned
-- asynchronous support with reachphp.
+- asynchronous support with react-php.
 Hopefully this will happen.
 React php support may require large rewrites.
 OR
 - we could leverage guzzlehttp asynchronous support. but in that case curl clients would be out of the picture, which would be very undesirable.
 -